-ALL EMPLOYEES are required to report promptly to the Title IX Coordinator incidents of sexual misconduct that come to their attention.
+ALL EMPLOYEES are required to report promptly to the Title IX Coordinator incidents of sexual harassment and sexual misconduct that come to their attention.
 Faculty, supervisors, administrators, university officials and Student Affairs Offices should limit their interactions with the complainant regarding the reported incident while referring him or her to the appropriate resources.
 All other members of the university community who witness or are aware of suspected incidents of sexual misconduct should immediately report the incident as outlined in this policy.
 Such reports will be documented in writing by the Title IX Coordinator.

 Delays in reporting can greatly limit the university’s ability to stop the sexual misconduct, collect evidence, and/or take effective action against individuals or organizations accused of violating this policy.